 Electroencephalography is relatively inexpensive and may aid clinical management in several different contexts.

 The EEG is most useful in evaluating patients with suspected epilepsy.
 The presence of electrographic seizure activity—i.e., of abnormal, repetitive, rhythmic activity having an abrupt onset and termination and a characteristic evolution—clearly establishes the diagnosis.
-The absence of such electrocerebral accompaniment to an episodic behavioral disturbance does not exclude a seizure disorder, however, because ...
+The absence of such electrocerebral accompaniment to an episodic behavioral disturbance does not exclude ...